 Here’s an example of how you might revise your week list.

-Now that you know exactly how to make and maintain awesome to-do lists it’s up to you to get into it!
+Now that you know exactly how to make and maintain effective to-do lists it’s up to you to get into it!
 Make your task lists, prioritise them into weekly lists and then break them down day by day into awesome little to-do lists.
 Studies say that it takes 7 days to form a habit, so once you’ve worked through one week of making daily to-do lists you’ll be totally in the habit.

 You don’t need to make daily to-do lists for every single day of your school year – you would go crazy!
 These lists are best for when you have a lot going on, you’re coming up on exam time or you simply need to pull your socks up when it comes to getting things done!